U.S. probes alleged California pump-and-dump stock promoter

-NEW YORK (Reuters) - U.S. authorities are investigating whether a California man engaged in a series of improper pump-and-dump campaigns while secretly paying broker-dealers to trade the stocks he was promoting, according to court papers.
+NEW YORK, Aug 7 (Reuters) - U.S. authorities are investigating whether a California man engaged in a series of improper pump-and-dump campaigns while secretly paying broker-dealers to trade the stocks he was promoting, according to court papers.

 The probe was disclosed in a lawsuit the U.S. Securities and Exchange Commission filed on Thursday seeking to enforce a subpoena against Michael Forster, who the agency says runs multiple stock promotion websites.